 My Lords, using buses can lead to less congestion, greater productivity and more connected communities.
-We are pioneering technology such as the bus open data digital service which will give passengers the information they need to catch a bus with confidence.
-The Bus Services Act 2017 also enables enhanced partnerships for buses.
+We are pioneering technology such as the bus open data digital service, which will give passengers the information they need to catch a bus with confidence.
+The Bus Services Act 2017 also enabled enhanced partnerships for buses.
 This means that local authorities and the bus operators in their area can work together to improve services.

 My Lords, local authority funding cuts mean that they can no longer afford to subsidise many services, so we need to encourage more people to use the buses to make them commercially viable.
 Does the Minister agree that since young people now have to stay in school, education or training until the age of 18, it is grossly unfair to expect them to pay full fare as they have to in many areas from the age of 16?
 Does she agree that a nationwide scheme of concessionary fares up to and, hopefully, beyond the age of 18 would help to encourage young people to use the buses?